pixpilot/scaffoldfy/docs/FEATURES.md

 ### Evaluation Timing

-The template-level `enabled` property evaluation depends on the context:
+The configuration-level `enabled` property evaluation depends on the context:

-**For Main Templates:**
+**For Main Configurations:**

 1. ✅ **Evaluated first** - Before variable resolution
 2. ✅ **Evaluated first** - Before prompt collection
 3. ✅ **Evaluated first** - Before task execution
 4. ✅ **Evaluated first** - Before validation

-If the main template is disabled, **nothing** from that template will be processed or executed.
+If the main configuration is disabled, **nothing** from that configuration will be processed or executed.

-**For Extended Templates (via `extends`):**
+**For Extended Configurations (via `extends`):**

-Extended templates use **lazy evaluation**, meaning their `enabled` condition is evaluated sequentially during execution with access to previous values:
+Extended configurations use **lazy evaluation**, meaning their `enabled` condition is evaluated sequentially during execution with access to previous values:

-1. **Prompts**: Each prompt from an extended template is evaluated before asking - has access to all previous prompt answers
+1. **Prompts**: Each prompt from an extended configuration is evaluated before asking - has access to all previous prompt answers
-2. **Variables**: Each variable from an extended template is evaluated before resolving - has access to all prompts + previous variables
+2. **Variables**: Each variable from an extended configuration is evaluated before resolving - has access to all prompts + previous variables
-3. **Tasks**: Each task from an extended template is evaluated before execution - has access to all prompts and variables
+3. **Tasks**: Each task from an extended configuration is evaluated before execution - has access to all prompts and variables

-This allows extended templates to be conditionally enabled based on user input or computed values from dependency templates.

-### Example: Conditional Extended Template
+### Example: Conditional Extended Configuration

 ```json
 {